-8.8.3 Planning for Response to Group V Oils
+7.11.3 Planning for Response to Group V Oils

-Linked to the matter of contingency planning and oil type disclosure, there is a concern that in certain scenarios oils sands products could have the characteristics of group V-or nonfloating-oils.
+Linked to the matter of contingency planning and oil type disclosure, there is a concern that in certain scenarios oils sands products could have the characteristics of group V-or non-floating-oils.
 Oil sands-derived products are normally classified as group IV oils based on physical characteristics once blended with a diluent or a synthetic crude.
 The contingency planning requirements for group V oils outlined in section 8.3.4 therefore do not apply to oil sands-derived products.
-However, if diluents were to flash off after a dilbit spill or if unblended bitumen were to be transported via railcar as has been suggested, the material at the spill site could potentially be a non-floating oil based on API levels reported for unblended bitumen.
-In failing to suggest that bitumen-products could potentially meet the characteristics of group V oils, contingency plans are underestimating the risks and response needs in the case of a spill of oil sands products.
+However, as diluents weather after a dilbit spill or if unblended bitumen were to be transported via railcar as has been suggested, the material at the spill site could potentially be a non-floating oil.
+In failing to suggest that bitumen-products could potentially meet the characteristics of group V oils, contingency plans could be underestimating the risks and response needs in the case of a spill of oil sands products.

-8.8.4 Assessing Risks of Transportation Oil Sands Products
+7.11.4 Assessing Risks of Transportation Oil Sands Products